If You Die Without a Will, There Could be Trouble and Confusion Because of it

 Writing a will also lets you appoint the caregivers of your kids after you die.
 In a will, you are allowed to nominate a guardian you want to take care of your minor children.
 If you do not name a guardian and you and your spouse pass away, the court will be the one to appoint the guardian.
 It could be someone you do not think is suitable to take care of your child.
 Besides, you can appoint a trustee who will manage what your children inherited until they are adults.

 You Can Include a Residuary Clause

 If you die without a will, you cannot do this.
 In a will, a residuary clause must be present.
-The purpose of this clause is to “catch all” the property which are not part of the will.
+The purpose of this clause is to “catch-all” the property which is not part of the will.
 In case a property is left out because it was acquired after it was written, or a gift in the will fails, this is important.
 By having a residuary clause, the property’s distribution will depend on the will instead of intestacy.

 How to Apply as Appointed Administrator if Relative has No Will

 You would have to apply to the High Court by making a written letter.
 However, if someone contests the issue, the application could be “ex parte” so the application notice does not have to belong to anyone else.

 The application should use the main format required by Form 20 of High Court Rules.
 Normally applications can be completed by having a lawyer.
 With authorization, he or she needs to certify the correctness of the application.
 He must file the application under the High Court registry closest to where the deceased lived until death.

 If someone contests the issue and challenges you about the letters of administration, the process becomes more complex.
 Your application should be “in the solemn form,” and this means you need to file a claim statement under the normal procedure in the High Court civil proceedings.